profsmith89/ctps/_sources/chap16.md

 print(q)
 ```

 After a bit of reasoning, you probably figured out that the value of `y` on line 5 must be `0` because there's only one assignment of `y` that reaches that line and it's the one on line 3.
 Like our last example, we don't need to run `dbzero1.py` to know that it has a divide-by-zero bug.
 Great!
-You just made your static analysis a bit smarter; it's now capable of catching more variants of this particular runtime error.
+You just made your static analysis a bit smarter; it's now capable of catching more variants of this runtime error.

 Let's consider one more example with a divide-by-zero bug, which I've listed in the next code block.
-It's different than the previous two examples in that it doesn't raise a `ZeroDivisionError` on every execution, but it will if the user responses with a zero.[^fn3]
+It's different than the previous two examples in that it doesn't raise a `ZeroDivisionError` on every execution, but it will if the user responses with a zero.[^fn4]

 ```{code-block} python
 ---